-- Adult-directed taught time (phonics, maths and literacy in Reception; phonics maths/or literacy in Nursery) - Intervention time to support physical development/communication and language and writing - Allocated carpet time (story, songs, interest session)
+- Adult-directed taught time (phonics, maths and literacy in Reception; phonics maths/or literacy in Nursery) - Intervention time to support physical development/communication and language - Allocated carpet time (story, songs, interest session)

-Foundation Stage will operate 'free-play' snack time, with an allocated member to over-see the provision.
+Reception will operate 'free-play' snack time, with an allocated member to over-see the provision.
 Children will be encouraged to self-serve their drinks.
 Hardwick Primary recognises snack-time as an invaluable opportunity to develop social skills and self-care.
-There will be opportunities for children to talk, listen and understand.
+There will be opportunities for children to talk, listen and understand through the use of 'interest talk' time prompts.
 There will be targeted intervention for children that would benefit from small-group snack-time.
+In Nursery, snack-time will be organised in small keyworker groups.
+More able children will have the opportunity to self-serve.
 Sessions will teach the importance of hand-washing and early manners.
+Snacks will be presented in a picnic basket with a blanket for comfortable sitting and prompt cards to remind children of snack routine e.g. good sitting.